 It is not a surprise that this national icon continues to attract productions in the film industry, effectively placing the street in the pop culture map.

 Martin Place Sydney, Accommodation, Hotels, Shops & Restaurant Map, NSW

 Martin Place, which stretches from Macquarie Street to George Street, is flanked by key modes of transport within the city.
 In addition to this, it marks the entrance to the Martin Place Railway Station just below street level.

-Over the years that followed, the street was closed to traffic eventually allowing pedestrian use only.
-The beauty about this street is that it lies in close proximity to heritage buildings and significant attractions that make it worth the visit.
+Over the years that followed, the street was closed to traffic, eventually allowing pedestrian use only.
+The beauty about this street is that it lies close to heritage buildings and significant attractions that make it worth the visit.

 Other notable buildings on Martin Place include the Sydney General Post Office, Challis House, The Colonial Building, as well as the Henry Davis York Building.

 Click on the link below to find great accommodation options near Martin Place.